Republic-Foundation/codex/README.md

 # Server Information
 ### Server Address

-The offical server IP to the Republic Foundation is `republiccraft.us.to`.
+The offical server IP to the Republic Foundation is `thefoundation.us.to`.
 It is hosted 24/7 by our partners at **Shockspace.**

 ### Discord Server